 With this in mind, we’ve compiled a list of our top 6 lesser known Facebook features that could help drive your business goals on Facebook.

 Use these in combination with Facebook ad targeting and pepper them throughout your strategy, and you'll be golden.

 1. Dark posts

 While this might sound like something sinister – we can assure you it’s not!

-Your tabs at the top of your business page help potential customers find out more about your business.
-With your about section, Photos, Reviews, Events, links to Twitter, Instagram and Pinterest - not to mention the endless tabs you can create with software like Pagemodo make sure you’re putting what you want your customers to see first!
+As well as About, Photos, Reviews, Events, and links to other social media, you can create endless tabs with software like Pagemodo to make sure you’re putting what you want your customers to see first!

-You want to make things as simple as possible!
-Just click on 'more' and then 'manage tabs'.
-This will allow you to drag and drop the tabs in whatever order you choose!
+Keep things as simple as possible.
+Just click 'more' then 'manage tabs'.
+This will allow you to drag and drop the tabs in whatever order you choose -

 Have you ever seen this icon on a business page?